pleasefindmethis.com

 5. State rejection reasons

-Tell finders what would make a source invalid before they spend time searching.
+Explain what would make a source irrelevant before people spend time searching.

 Request checklist